 An additional amendment performance security deposit is repayable over a period of 24 months from August 2022 to July 2024 at an interest rate of 25,41% per annum.
+The previous performance security was interest free and settled in August 2022.

-Non-current liabilities At amortised cost
+Non-current liabilities